extremebleem/luaapi/README.md

 - `getFieldOffset(dataTable: string, fieldName: string): number` - Gets the offset of a field in a data table.

 ### cfg
-Functions for accessing configuration variables.
+Functions for accessing configuration variables and keybinds.

-- `getVar(name: string): cfgVar` - Gets a configuration variable by name.
+- `getVar(name: string): CConfigVariable` - Gets a configuration variable by name.
+- `getActiveKeybinds(): table` - Returns a table of active keybinds with their names and states.

 ### imgui
-Drawing functions for rendering UI elements.
+Drawing and UI functions for rendering elements.

 - `drawLine(p1: vector, p2: vector, r: number, g: number, b: number, a: number, thickness: number = 1.0): void` - Draws a line between two points with specified color and thickness.
 - `drawRect(p_min: vector, p_max: vector, r: number, g: number, b: number, a: number, rounding: number = 0.0, flags: number = 0, thickness: number = 1.0): void` - Draws a rectangle outline with optional rounding and flags.